 For international students, the Department of Home Affairs have financial obligations you must comply with.
 As a single student you must be able to show you have the financial capacity to cover living costs of at least $20,290 Australian dollars per year.
 There are additional costs for extra family members.

 Therefore, using this amount as a guide, a single student living away from home will require at least $1,690 per month for accommodation, food, utilities and entertainment.
 NOTE: Actual costs will depend on your lifestyle choices and needs.

 Many of these expenses are unavoidable, but by shopping around, doing your research, and finding efficient ways to cut down on energy and hot-water usage, you can keep bills to a minimum.

 If you experience financial difficulties while studying, we may be able to offer you an interest-free loan or bursary.
-Contact our Scholarships and Financial Support Service for advice.
+Contact our Financial Support Service for advice.